How is hemophilia treated?

 - Blood factor concentrates are made from donated human blood that has been treated and screened to reduce the risk of transmitting infectious diseases, such as hepatitis and HIV.

-During replacement therapy, the clotting factors are injected or infused (dripped) into a patient’s vein.
+During replacement therapy, the clotting factors are injected or infused (dripped) into a patient’s vein in the arm or a port in the chest.
 Usually, people with mild or moderate hemophilia do not need replacement therapy unless they are going to have surgery.

 - In cases of severe hemophilia, treatment may be given to stop bleeding when it occurs.
 Patients who have frequent bleeding episodes may be candidates for prophylactic factor infusions.
 These are given two or three times per week to prevent bleeding from occurring.

-- Some people with the mild or moderate form of hemophilia type A can be treated with desmopressin (DDAVP), a synthetic (man-made) hormone that helps to stimulate the release of factor VIII and another blood factor that carries and binds to it.
-Sometimes DDAVP is given as a preventive measure before a person with hemophilia has dental work or some other minor surgical procedure.
+- Some people with the mild or moderate form of hemophilia type A can be treated with desmopressin (DDAVP®), a synthetic (man-made) hormone that helps to stimulate the release of factor VIII and another blood factor that carries and binds to it.
+Sometimes desmopressin is given as a preventive measure before a person with hemophilia has dental work or some other minor surgical procedure.
+Desmopressin does not work for people with type B hemophilia or severe hemophilia A.